By Gary E. Anderson

-There was no name that I could see, but there were three buildings, huddled next to each other against the prairie wind, and I could still make out some faded letters above their doors.
-The first one had been a general store, the second a garage, but it was the third building that captured my imagination.
+There was no name that I could see, but there were three buildings huddled next to each other against the prairie wind, and I could still make out some faded letters above their doors.
+The first one had been a general store, the second a garage, but the third building captured my imagination.
 On its side was printed the word “Hotel.”

 Hotel?
 The word seemed so incongruous.
 After all, what could have been the attraction in this little town that would have warranted a hotel?
 There didn’t seem to be anything of interest in the area, and if any place in the world could have been said to be in the middle of nowhere, this little town was it!

-And how did people get to this village in order to stay in this mysterious hotel?
+And how did people get to this village to stay in this mysterious hotel?
 I saw no railroad tracks, and there’s only one road running through town.

 The garage implied the town was still alive when cars came into general use, but cars have been around a long time, and that still didn’t explain the need for a hotel in a town with only two other buildings.

 Perhaps that’s why my artist friends find old buildings and farmsteads so intriguing.
 There’s definitely a sense of mystery about them—stories that will never be known.
 On that much, we can agree.
 But no one can convince me those lonely scenes are picturesque.

 I can hardly look at old towns like that without being overcome with a difficult to explain sadness.
 What are the stories of those forlorn storefronts?
 Why did people come to that little town and stay in their little hotel?
 What about the rusty skeleton of a combine on the edge of town, its bones bleaching in the sun?